Support for staff and students

-There will be no immediate changes following the UK vote to withdraw from the EU.
-Indications are that it will take at least two years for the UK to negotiate an exit strategy with the EU.
+There are no immediate changes following the UK vote to withdraw from the EU.
 The rights of employees from the EU remain as at present and there are currently no changes to the fee status of EU students or the funding of existing EU research projects.

 Updates will be posted on this page, and the College will also contact directly members of the community who may be affected.
 Please be aware policy proposals will be published from both sides which may change significantly as a result of the negotiating process.
 We will indicate in the updates below as and when specific points are agreed and provide appropriate guidance.

 If you have questions about the impact of the referendum outcome on your work or studies at Imperial, please consult the FAQs section or the support for EU staff page in the first instance.
 If you have further questions, the contact points are as follows:

 - Current students: email@example.com

 Wednesday 2 May: European Commission announces FP9: Horizon Europe.
 The European Commission has outlined a €100bn budget for its new research programme: Horizon Europe.
 The League of European Research Universities (LERU) has said that the budget increase represents “an important step in the right direction” but that €160bn “is needed… if the EU wants to emerge as a leader in the global R&I competition.”
 The UK government has expressed its desire to take part in Horizon Europe – formerly known as FP9 – post-Brexit.